RUIE: Retrieval-based Unified Information Extraction using Large Language Model: Methods

 \subsection{Keyword-enhanced Reward}

-Some studies have shown that the alignment of query and candidate examples on fine-grained information such as entities and relations is more important than the alignment on coarse-grained information, like sentence semantics.
+\cite{wang_gpt-ner_2023, wan_gpt-re_2023} have shown that the alignment of query and candidate examples on fine-grained information such as entities and relations is more important than the alignment on coarse-grained information, like sentence semantics.
 Therefore, in order to make the fine-grained information between the input query and the candidate examples fully interactive, we propose a keyword-enhanced training strategy based on cross-encoder.
 On the one hand, the strategy aligns the fine-grained information through keyword, and on the other hand, the cross-encoder realizes the full interaction between query and candidate examples by accessing the ground-truth.
-Specifically, given a training sample $(x, y)$, for each information snippets $(s, o)$ in $y$, where $o$ is the label of span $s$, we add a pair of special tags ``\textless Keyword\textgreater'' and ``\textless/Keyword\textgreater'' around $s$ in context $x$ (Figure \ref{fig:method}).
-Given an enhanced input $(x', y')$, we sample a positive example $(x'_{+}, y'_{+})$ in the top-k of the enhanced ranked candidates and take the last-n as the negative examples $(x'_{-_i}, y'_{-_i})$.
+Specifically, given a training sample $(x, y)$, for each information snippet $(sp, o)$ in $y$, where $o$ is the label of span $sp$, we add a pair of special tags ``\textless Keyword\textgreater'' and ``\textless/Keyword\textgreater'' around $sp$ in context $x$ (Figure \ref{fig:method}).
+Given an enhanced input $(x', y')$, we sample a positive example $(x'_{+}, y'_{+})$ in the top-k of the enhanced ranked candidates, take the last-n as the negative examples $(x'_{-_i}, y'_{-_i})$ and produce a real-valued score $s$.
 We train the cross-encoder using the cross-entropy loss:

 \begin{small}

 \end{small}